WetDogWeather/TerrierWeb/README.md

 ### Required Software
 Node.js

-Note: Project was run on a windows machine.
-I have not tested this on MacOS.

 ### Instructions for Command Prompt
 * Navigate to project folder inside command prompt
 * Run npm i (Installs packages from package.json and package-lock.json)